 The Company has a 401(k) plan for the benefit of its eligible employees.
-The Company made contributions to the plan that totaled \$368,000 and \$335,000 for 2014 and 2013, respectively.
+The Company made contributions to the plan that totaled \$403,000 and \$368,000 for 2015 and 2014, respectively.

 The Company entered into executive severance agreements in 2002 with two executive officers, Richard M. Buxton and Daniel J. Coots.
 The agreements generally provide that the Company shall pay the executive, upon termination of the employment of the executive by the Company without cause or by the executive with good reason during the term of the agreement, a lump sum severance amount equal to the base annual salary of the executive as of the date that the executive's employment with the Company ends.
 The executive severance agreements do not supersede change in control agreements or any other severance agreements the employees may have with the Company.
+Mr. Buxton retired in December 2015, and his agreement expired.

 As an integral part of the recapitalization consummated in January 2005, the Company entered into new employment agreements with Messrs.
 Stallings and Reis and an amended employment and related agreements with Mr. Glenn W. Anderson, which were approved by shareholders on January 18, 2005.
+Effective September 2015, the Company amended Mr. Anderson's agreement solely to change his base annual salary, and amended and restated the employment agreements with Messrs.
+Stallings and Reis to change their base annual salaries and to align their agreements more closely with Mr. Anderson's agreement.

 The terms of the employment agreements with Messrs.
-Stallings and Reis are each three years, and each term is automatically extended by an additional year on the same terms and conditions on each anniversary of the effective date (so that, as of each anniversary of the effective date, the term of the employment agreement remains three years), unless either party gives notice of an intention not to extend the term.
-As of December 31, 2014, the terms and conditions of the employment agreements have been extended.
+Stallings and Reis are each three years, and are automatically renewed for successive one year terms on the same terms and conditions on each anniversary of the effective date, unless either party gives notice of an intention not to renew.

 The term of Mr. Anderson's employment is four years and is automatically extended by an additional year on the same terms and conditions on each anniversary of the effective date (so that, as of each anniversary of the effective date, the term of the employment agreement remains four years), unless either party gives notice of an intention not to extend the term.
-As of December 31, 2014, the terms and conditions of the employment agreement have been extended.